Ashok0/EnderalVREssentials-Nightly/README.md

 [**RaceMenu**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): A complete overhaul to the character creation menu.
 Allows you to customize your avatar and load custom character "presets".
 A fun mod if you want to take pictures of your character in VR using the VRIK "Selfie Mode".
 The RaceMenu window appears once after the opening mission and can be accessed any time in-game through the console.
 Press ~ to access the console.
 Enter showracemenu and hit ENTER to bring up the RaceMenu window and then press ~ to exit the console.

-[**Flinching for VR Magic can trigger flinching**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows NPCs to flinch when hit by your right fist or melee weapons in either hand.
-Flinching animations do not work if you have ranged weapons such as a bow equipped.

 [**VRIK**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=posts): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
 Spells can be cast by simply opening your hands when using Index controllers or Touch controllers with grips (Kiwi grips recommended).

 [**VRIK Rift-Index-WMR Controller Bindings**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
 These bindings are disabled by default but MUST be enabled if you are using Index controllers.